GurkhaShieldForce/GurkhaShieldForce/README.md

 - Deploy adversary emulation tools, "Caldera" and "Atomic Red Team" in my home lab environment and simulate attacks.
 - Automate the "Reconnaissance" and "Initial Access" step of the MITRE ATT&CK Framework by developing scripts using various python modules like paramiko, scapy, shodan, etc.
+- Create an OSCAL System Security Plan and validate it using the FedRAMP Automated Security Authorization Processing (ASAP) validator.
+Ultimate goal is to have security authorization packages (SAP, SAR, SSP, POAM) in an OSCAL format passing all validations checks within ASAP.
 - Develop a trust scoring algorithm using a linear regression model.

 ---